 Note: Arrangements need to be made to sponsor non-DoD personnel on base.
 Standard Washington Drivers Licenses do not meet Federal ID standards.

 Join as a Cadet

 Becoming a Civil Air Patrol cadet (ages 12 - 18) is a rewarding experience, full of opportunities you won’t find anyplace else.
-Joining is easy.
-It begins by first attending three meetings to ensure that you have a good sense of the program.
+Joining is easy and it begins by first attending our squadron's open house.

-The first step to become a Civil Air Patrol cadet is to attend a squadron open house.
-These are scheduled most first Tuesdays of a month (see Home Page for next open house date).
-There is no obligation to join by attending.
-You actually cannot sign up on this night.
-Come with your parents and meet the squadron leadership, participate in a presentation that outlines all the benefits and opportunities that come with being a cadet.
-You’ll get to discuss the Civil Air Patrol with current cadets so you’ll come away with a good understanding of the program.
+The first step to become a Civil Air Patrol cadet is to attend a squadron open house which are typically scheduled for the FIFTH TUESDAY of a month (see our schedule on the Home Page for next open house date).
+There is no obligation to join by attending, in fact you need to attend at least three meetings before you can sign up (this allows you to see if Civil Air Patrol is a good fit for you).
+Come with your parents and meet the squadron leadership team, participate in a presentation that outlines all the benefits and opportunities that come with being a cadet, and discuss the Civil Air Patrol with current cadets so you’ll come away with a good understanding of the program.

 Join as a Senior Member

 Attend a Meeting